If you’re new to PicMonkey, here’s the skinny on how make great-looking images with our photo editor .

 Touch up facial features

 If there’s a person in your photo, you can experiment with our Touch Up tools to bring out the best in their facial features.
 Go to the Touch Up tab (third icon down in the left-hand panel).
 You can also get to Touch Up directly from the Touch Up button atop the homepage.
-Some all-time favorite free ones are Blemish Fix and Blush Boost.
+Some all-time favorites are Blemish Fix, Eye Brighten, and Air Brush.

-Time to have some fun with photo overlays.
-Click the Overlays tab (the butterfly icon in the panel on the left).
+Time to have some fun with photo graphics.
+Click the Graphics tab (the butterfly icon in the panel on the left).
 You’ll find all flavors of graphics, grouped by type.
-Click an overlay and it appears over your image.
+Click an graphic and it appears over your image.
 Drag the corner circles to size it; the top circle rotates it.
-You can also change the colors, adjust the fade, erase parts of your overlay, and experiment with blend modes using the overlay palette (a rectangular box with lots more controls and buttons) that appears when you select an overlay.
+You can also change the colors, adjust the fade, erase parts of your graphic, and experiment with blend modes using the graphic palette (a rectangular box with lots more controls and buttons) that appears when you select a graphic.

 Frame your masterpiece